-Despite its massive size — it seats 15,000 people, more than many modern venues — the theatre at Epidavros has near-perfect acoustics that allow every audience member to hear every word.
-Constructed in the 4th century BC at the height of Athens’ cultural power, it’s regarded as the finest ancient Greek theatre still standing.
+Despite its massive size — it seats 15,000 people, more than many modern venues — the theater at Epidavros has near-perfect acoustics that allow every audience member to hear every word.
+Constructed in the 4th century BC at the height of Athens’ cultural power, it’s regarded as the finest ancient Greek theater still standing.

 Excavated in 1881, it has hosted the Epidavros Festival each summer since 1954.
 The festival lineup usually spotlights classical Greek plays, like Oedipus Rex and Electra and Orestes, but there are often musical performances too, including from British rock band Jethro Tull or cellist Yo-Yo Ma.